Khadibia/ML-Assessment-repo/README.md

 Despite these challenges, I was able to successfully train the model and verify its performance, including additional tests in the notebook, all of which produced accurate predictions.

 # Instructions on how to setup and run the model
 1. pip install -r requirements.txt.
-I created this requirement.txt file for ease of installation of required packages
+I created this requirements.txt file for ease of installation of required packages
 2. prepare test image and place model in same folder as pred script.
 The script will load the model, run inference on the specified image, and print the results.
 3. run predictions using pred.py.
 The script required of me to create as part of the assessment.
 4. check results.
 Annotated images show detected objects with class IDs, confidence scores, and bounding box coordinates.

-Downsides of this script is the image path being hardcoded.
+Downsides of this script are the image path being hardcoded.
 For each test, the image path has to be changed.
-Better option is the python predict.py --source /path/to/image.jpg argument, as i did un the notbook when training the model.
-But then, an interface with a file picker changes everything astronomically.
+A better option is the python predict.py --source /path/to/image.jpg argument, as i did in the notebook when training the model.
+But then, an interface with a file picker changes everything dramatically.